 Well, at this point, I wish I was running for office.

-I was so I I listened to that debate last night, and there was nothing from either candidate.
+I was so I listened to that debate last night, and there was nothing from either candidate.

 I was so mad at McCain on points.

-People without big business in this country, we have nothing.
+People, without big business in this country, we have nothing.

 We have got to support big business.

-What are we all gonna do?
+What are we all going to do?

 The wealthy and big business is who creates jobs in this country.